mocdk/vagrant-neosdev/Readme.rst

 Install a full Neos site from your own (in this case private) composer repository, create a user, and import a full site into the new installation.

+Note that we have to add the ssh key for our private repository git.moc.net to make it work.
+A convenient puppet module for this is present.

 ::

  class profile::myowncustomsite {